joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ## Access token authorization in WordPress

-Now we need to enable the WP API to receive these access tokens, validate them, and make decisions for protected routes.
+Now, we need to enable the WP API to receive these access tokens, validate them, and make decisions for protected routes.

 To do all of this, we're going to use the core WordPress filter `determine_current_user` to look for a token in the request headers of a WP REST API call and decide whether or not the call should be allowed based on the call being made and in the information contained in the signed access token.